nattts/audiomood/README.md

 A basic app that allows to play music according to the chosen mood.

  A user is presented with the player and dynamically created buttons with different moods.
 When a particular mood is chosen the first 7 tracks will be listed in the player.
-The auto play is not on, therefore to play the track it is has to be selected first.
+The auto play is not on, therefore in order to play the track it has to be selected first.

 ## to get started
 1. `git clone https://github.com/nattts/audiomood.git`